 Food trucks have been gaining popularity in recent years, and until recently, there were no NFPA codes, standards, or guidelines to provide the minimum fire safety requirements.
-After the 2014 Philadelphia food truck explosion killed a mother and daughter, the International Fire Marshals Association (IFMA) developed a task group to address this issue and submitted public input to NFPA 96, Standard for Ventilation Control and Fire Protection of Commercial Cooking Operations, and NFPA 1, Fire Code.

-So, what is currently being done to address the fire hazards on food trucks?
+What can your jurisdiction do to address the fire hazards on food trucks?

-You want to see your jurisdiction’s fire safety requirements for food trucks on NFPA’s website?
+Do you want to see your jurisdiction’s fire safety requirements for food trucks on NFPA’s website?
 Submit your jurisdiction and information.